Pedro Ciruelo: Astrology

-The Natural, Preternatural, and the Supernatural
+Natural, preternatural and supernatural

 Many of Ciruelo's astrological arguments were justified by his religious beliefs, which are detailed in the Reprobación de supersticiones y hechizerías.
 This was deliberate, as the study of astrology was at the center of a theological debate in the 16th century.
 Any astrological practice trying to achieve supernatural feats was seen as infringing on the domain of the divine, constituting heresy.
 Thus, the question of what feats were humanly possible and what were divine was critical to astrologists at the time, so that the field could be reformed and redeemed in the eyes of Inquisitors.

 During the 16th century, followers of Christianity believed in three different explanations for the possible.
 These were the natural, preternatural, and supernatural orders.
 Ciruelo summarizes these orders from a cosmological standpoint.